 In the event you have any questions, the Library of Congress can provide you with detailed instructions concerning this form.
 Ask for the Copyright Office Regulations on Compulsory License for Making and Distributing Phonorecords, Circulars 96 Section 201.18 and 96 Section 201.19, and address your request to:

 Washington, D.C.
 20557-6400

-Finally, be aware that being granted a mechanical license does not mean you can reprint that song's lyrics in your CD's sleeve.
+Finally, be aware that being granted a mechanical license does not mean you can reprint the lyrics of a licensed cover song in your CD’s sleeve.
 (You must clear these rights through the publisher directly.)
-And samples?audio excerpts from the artist's original master recording?need to be cleared differently; for this, you must obtain a MASTER RECORDING LICENSE directly from the record company that owns the master to the recording.
+And samples?audio excerpts from the artist’s original master recording?need to be cleared differently; for this, you must obtain a MASTER RECORDING LICENSE directly from the record company that owns the master to the recording.
 Further, sale of MP3 downloads requires a separate DIGITAL LICENSE.

 In the end, all the footwork I had to engage in (and anxiety I had to endure) to legally take this “stocking stuffer” to the next level was well worth the effort.
 I now have a CD of songs I really like, performances I’m proud of, and a nice memento of a personal “place in time” that I can proudly distribute.
 I hope you some day consider doing the same.
 Good luck!

 Are you looking for advice relating to music marketing or music promotion or other aspects of the music business?

 Would you like to join in the discussion about the music industry, copyright and music law, or music publishing?
 For that matter, just about any music-related subject?
 Then join our music community!